stefanprodan/k8s-prom-hpa/README.md

   Normal  SuccessfulRescale  21s   horizontal-pod-autoscaler  New size: 2; reason: All metrics below target
 ```

-You may noticed that the autoscaler doesn't react immediately to usage spikes.
+You may have noticed that the autoscaler doesn't react immediately to usage spikes.
-By default the metrics sync happens once every 30 seconds and scale up/down can
+By default the metrics sync happens once every 30 seconds and scaling up/down can
 only happen if there was no rescaling within the last 3-5 minutes.
-This way the HPA prevents rapid execution of conflicting decisions and gives time for the
+In this way, the HPA prevents rapid execution of conflicting decisions and gives time for the
 Cluster Autoscaler to kick in.

 ### Conclusions

-Not all systems can meet their SLAs by only relying on CPU/memory usage metrics, most web and mobile
+Not all systems can meet their SLAs by relying on CPU/memory usage metrics alone, most web and mobile
-backends will require autoscaling based on requests per second to handle traffic bursts.
+backends require autoscaling based on requests per second to handle any traffic bursts.
-For ETL apps auto scaling could be triggered by the job queue length exceeding some threshold and so on.
+For ETL apps, auto scaling could be triggered by the job queue length exceeding some threshold and so on.
 By instrumenting your applications with Prometheus and exposing the right metrics for autoscaling you can
 fine tune your apps to better handle bursts and ensure high availability.